 In part 1 of this blog, I discussed the first five of 10 graphic design trends that are either emerging or poised on the horizon to make an impact in 2017.
-These included designs inspired by nature, the use of bright colors and bold typography, idealizing the past, and standing out by standing back with minimalism.
-Today, I break down trends six thru 10.
+These included graphic designs trends inspired by nature, the use of bright colors and bold typography, idealizing the past, and standing out by standing back with minimalism.
+Today, I break down design trends six thru 10.

 Millennials who are now reaching adulthood have a yearning to return to childhood, and are the culprit for this emerging design trend.
 An idealized version of innocence captures the viewer’s attention by appearing unintimidating, approachable and familiar.
 This design style can be achieved through illustrations, animated scenes, characters, handwritten lettering and simple colorful patterns.